awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 1. Set the SSLRootCert property to the location of your root CA certificate\.

-1. If you are not using one of the default Java TrustStores, then do one of the following:
+1. If you aren't using one of the default Java TrustStores, then do one of the following:
    + To specify a server certificate, set the SSLRootCert property to the full path of the certificate\.
-   + Or, to specify a TrustStore, do the following:
+   + To specify a TrustStore, do the following:

      1. Use the keytool program to add the server certificate to the TrustStore that you want to use\.